Know Your “Vibes”

 And if we’re honest, all therapies are based on beliefs.
 Cognitive Behavioral Therapy (CBT) believes that our thoughts control our feelings.
 EMDR believes that eye-movement changes the brain.
 Relational Psychoanalysis believes that unpacking in-the-moment relational dynamics changes us.
 Internal Family Systems Therapy (IFS) believes that we have different parts inside of us.
 None of these beliefs, themselves, can be proven but still all these therapies point to their outcomes as evidence that they’re helpful.
 And they are, even though they’re based on beliefs.

-It's no different with my therapy approach, Somatic Energy Therapy.
+It's no different with subtle energy.
 Engaging with the belief in subtle energy helps me know myself deeper and sense what’s happening for others more clearly.
 The people that I help in my therapy practice seem to get better more often and faster.
 My life also makes more sense, as does the world around me.
 I feel better.
 I’m a better person; kinder, more accepting, more curious.
 It makes a big difference.

 My belief in subtle energy also helps me understand what might be happening for my clients when it comes to their mental health concerns.
 And it helps my clients understand and work with experiences that are often otherwise too abstract and intangible to do much with.